DaniGuardiola/postcss-local-keyframe/README.md

 A regular expression that matches global animation names.
 If an animation name matches this pattern, it will be considered global regardless of the `defaultScope` option.
 The pattern must contain a single capturing group that matches the animation name.

+Do not pass a RegExp object directly to this option.
+Instead, pass a string that represents the pattern.
+The plugin will create a RegExp object from the string.

 ### localRegExp

 `string` - default: `^local--(.+)$`

 A regular expression that matches local animation names.
 If an animation name matches this pattern, it will be considered local regardless of the `defaultScope` option.
 The pattern must contain a single capturing group that matches the animation name.

+Do not pass a RegExp object directly to this option.
+Instead, pass a string that represents the pattern.
+The plugin will create a RegExp object from the string.

 ## Global and local animations